Kenkre FC

-Mumbai Kenkre FC (also known as Kenkre Football Club) is an Indian professional football club based in Mumbai, Maharashtra.
-Founded in 2000, the club competes in MFA Elite Division of Mumbai Football League, and previously participated in I-League.
-They were relgated into I League 2 at the end of 2022–23 I-League.
+Kenkre Football Club is an Indian professional football club based in the city of Mumbai, Maharashtra.
+Founded in 2000, the club currently competes in the MFA Elite Division of Mumbai Football League.
+Nicknamed "Mumbaikars", they previously participated in the I-League, then highest division of the Indian football league system, as well as the I-League 2, and the I-League 3.
+Kenkre was relegated to the I-League 2 at the end of the 2022–23 I-League season.

 History

 Formation and journey

-The club was founded in 2000 as Kenkre Academy FC, under the patronage of former footballer and coach Adib Kenkre, and CEO Joshua Lewis.
+The club was founded on 13 January 2000 as Kenkre Academy FC, under the patronage of former footballer and coach Adib Kenkre, and CEO Joshua Lewis.
+Kenkre was based at Shivaji Park during its incorporation.

-Kenkre FC were crowned champions of the Maha Football League in 2010 for the first time in the club's history, after defeating Bengal Mumbai FC 3–0, thanks to goals from Nigerian striker Mathew Odje, Francisco Salin and Charanjeet Singh.
-After achieving this result, Kenkre FC were granted admission into the I-League 2nd Division, then second-tier of Indian football.
+Kenkre FC were crowned champions of the Maharashtra Football League in 2010 for the first time in the club's history, after defeating Bengal Mumbai 3–0, thanks to goals from Nigerian striker Mathew Odje, Francisco Salin and Charanjeet Singh.
+After achieving that result, Kenkre was granted admission into the I-League 2nd Division, then second-tier of Indian football.

-In March 2013, ahead of the I-League Second Division kickoff, Kenkre roped in Portuguese manager Jose Luis Lopes Da Costa as head coach and brought three of their first foreigners, Portuguese Rodilson Felisberto Fernandes Dias, Domingo De Jesus Gomes, Bruno Daniel Alciaes, and Australian Daniel Atkins.
+In March 2013, ahead of the I-League Second Division kick-off, Kenkre roped in Portuguese Jose Luis Lopes Da Costa as head coach and brought three of their first foreigners, Portuguese Rodilson Felisberto Fernandes Dias, Domingo De Jesus Gomes, Bruno Daniel Alciaes, and Australian Daniel Atkins.

 2020–present

 In December 2021, the AIFF club licensing committee has unanimously decided to not grant the exemption sought by former I-League champion Chennai City FC, after having failed to receive the ICLS licence.
 As a result, Kenkre replaced them in the 2021–22 I-League.
 In June 2021, Akhil Kothari, India's youngest AFC A license holder, as new head coach of Kenkre.
 The club began their league journey on 4 March 2022 against Real Kashmir with earning a historic point in the 1–1 draw.
 Kenkre finished bottom after the phrase 1 and was placed in relegation stage.
 They achieved 12 points and got relegated to the 2022–23 I-League 2nd Division.

 After being relegated at the end of the season, Kenkre was reinstated on sympathetic grounds and allowed to participate in the 2022–23 I-League season.
 The club later participated in Baji Raut Cup in Odisha, in which they reached semi-finals.
 After struggling since beginning of the 2022–23 league season, Kenkre along with Sudeva Delhi, relegated from I-League.
+The 2023–24 I-League 2 season became disastrous to Kenkre as the club ended their campaign with bottom place finish with 9 points in 14 matches, and relegated to I-League 3.
+In 2024–25 season, the club along with its fellow Mumbai-based team Maharashtra Oranje, took part in I-League 3.